Paying for Your Education

 - Potential Funding Sources

 - The CIS-affiliated masters programs (CIS, CGGT, Data Science, Embedded Systems, MCIT, Robotics) offer a limited number of fellowships for U.S. citizens and U.S. permanent residents, with a strong focus on under-represented minorities and females.
 Please refer to the J.P.
-Eckert Fellowship for more details.
+Eckert Fellowship for more details and you can read about the 2018-19 recipients here.

 Students are welcome to seek out part- or full-time employment while studying.
 Part time employees can use their earnings towards their tuition and/or expenses.
 Full-time employees receive a tuition benefit that significantly helps with tuition.